umgbhalla/dotfiles/README.md

 No.

-While Linux is free and open-source, I want to try using even more optimized systems such as the BSD family of systems.
+While Linux is free and open-source, I want to switch to using even more optimized systems such as the BSD family of systems.
 I plan to move in this direction and convert all my scripts to be POSIX-compliant, but it will likely be a few months before this shift happens (especially since I'm still attending school).

+> EDIT: Regardless of my student status, I am still actively seeking to convert all my
+> scripts over.
+Stay tuned :3

 #### Reproducing this setup